-I have two cats and I love them both but they are my enemies.
+I have two cats and I love them both, but they are my enemies.
 They work against what I want to accomplish.
 If I’m making my house pretty by laying down a new rug, they will scratch it or barf on it.
 If I create a clean, low-allergy space by vacuuming, they will shake themselves and send hair flying in the air.
 They meow insistently that it’s dinner time when it isn’t, they yowl in the dark early morning for breakfast.
-It’s difficult, I hate these parts of cat life.
-But I live with this contradiction because I’m a person who emotionally collapses at the sight of my kitty.
+It’s difficult, I hate these parts of cat life but I live with this contradiction because I emotionally collapse at the sight of my kitty.
 They are ridiculously loving.
 Maddie cuddles beside me every evening.
-She purrs at my ear at night, Aleksy jumps onto my chair and kneads my body.
+Aleksy often comes for petting.
 He drools from affection on my hand.
 It doesn’t get much more rewarding than the open shameless affection of a cat.
 Cat people know what I mean.

 Madeleine came to us as a six-month-old stray.
 She sat on our porch again and again until my dog attacked her and we took her to the vet and had her stitched up.
 Then she was ours.
 No debate.
 Her sweet spirit and unprecedented beauty made me fall in love with her.

 Aleksy also came as a stray.
 He sat outside our window and yowled for weeks.
-He sat on our fence and wouldn’t leave.
-He decided at some point during the summer of 2005 to live with us and he wouldn’t take no for an answer.
+His favorite place was the frontyard fence where he wouldn’t leave.
+He had decided during the summer of 2005 to live with us and he wouldn’t take no for an answer.
 We couldn’t say no. He was too needy and loving.
 We haven’t looked back since.

 But now in the last few years, later in his 18-year-old life, Aleksy has taken to chewing on plants.
 He does it when he wants attention, when he’s frustrated, when he’s hungry and wants food.
 He loves crunchy, stiff stems, likes to shred Devil’s Vine, pulls each serrated leaf off ferns.
 His favorite though is a bouquet of flowers.
 Roses and lilies are decapitated with the satisfying clench of his jaw.